-Almost 64 percent were disabled because of a mental disorder, and the largest proportion of this group (24 percent) were mentally retarded.
-The only other sizable diagnostic category was diseases of the nervous system and sense organs (10 percent), which included all of the nearly 6,800 blind children on SSI in December 2003.
-The incidence of mental retardation as a primary diagnosis increased with age, from 2 percent of those under age 3 to 36 percent of those aged 13-17.
-The same pattern appeared among those under age 18 with other mental disorders.
+More than 66 percent were disabled because of a mental disorder, and the largest proportion of this group (20 percent) were mentally retarded.
+The only other sizable diagnostic category was diseases of the nervous system and sense organs (9 percent), which included all of the more than 6,900 blind children on SSI in December 2005.

+The incidence of mental retardation as a primary diagnosis increased with age, from 3 percent of those under age 3 to 31 percent of those aged 13-17.
+A similar pattern appeared among those under age 18 with other mental disorders.

-The only diagnostic category with a significant difference between sexes was other mental disorders-46 percent of the males versus 29 percent of the females.
+The only diagnostic categories with a significant difference between sexes were other mental disorders (52 percent of the males versus 35 percent of the females) and nervous systems and sense organs (11 percent of the females versus 8 percent of the males).
 There was no substantial variation between sexes in the other diagnostic categories.